keiserlab/keras-neural-graph-fingerprint/README.md

 to be replaced by the convolved output of the previous `NeuralGraphHidden`.

 `NeuralGraphOutput` takes a set of molecules (represented by `[atoms, bonds, edges]`), and returns the fingerprint output for that layer.
-According to the [original paper](NGF-paper), the fingerprints of all layers need to be summed.
+According to the [original paper][NGF-paper], the fingerprints of all layers need to be summed.
 But these are neural nets, so feel free to play around with the architectures!